 2) In the year 2006 a supporter in Sri Lanka gave me a camera, and since then I have been taking photographs of the temples, pilgrimage centres and historical remains in Buddhist Asia.
 To accommodate this material in 2009 I started a dedicated website, Photo Dharma, to house the various collections.
 As of 2018 there are more than 13,000 photographs on the site all published in high-definition files, and having associated information in the various albums.

 3) In 2012 I published the whole of the Sri Lankan edition of the Tipitaka in around 16,000 image files in a site which we hope will eventually house the commentaries and ancillary works also.
 Later I added the Burmese texts too.
-The Pali Text Images site is rather specialist, and only intended for those who read the Pali language through Sinhala script.
+The Pali Text Images site is rather specialist, and only intended for those who read the Pali language through Sinhala or Burmese scripts.

 4) Around the year 2004 at the suggestion of Jeanne Mynett I started another website to house the teachings of Godwin Samararatne, one of the best-loved lay meditation teachers in Sri Lanka in the 20th century.
 Godwin was my first Dhamma teacher and my first Buddhist meditation teacher, so he has proved to be one of the most influential people in my life.

 As I am publishing materials in various formats and in different places in 2010 I started the Dharma Records blog which mainly acts as a center for notification of updates on the others sites, and as a place to share some other things with people.

 I also have a youtube channel for various videos I have made, either recordings of Dhamma Talks, or films made from my photographs.
 There are also over a hundred playlists on the channel, many of which are embedded in this website.